-Capsaicin is what makes a chile pepper spicy/hot or what scientists prefer to call pungent.
-The more capsaicin in a pepper, the hotter it is.
+Capsaicin is what normally grabs the headlines when it comes to spicy peppers, though, it's only one member of a class of compounds called capsaicinoids.
+Capsaicinoids are what makes a chile pepper spicy/hot or what scientists prefer to call pungent.
+The higher the concentration of capsaicinoids in a pepper, the hotter it is.
 The hotness of a pepper is measured in Scoville Heat Units, or SHU.
 The higher the SHU, the hotter the pepper.

-Capsaicin refers to a group of 22 known naturally occurring proteins called capsaicinoids.
-The burning sensation they cause is not a function of our taste buds, but instead, the result of irritation to the transient receptor potential channel, or TRPV1.
+The burning sensation capsaicinoids cause is not a function of our taste buds, but instead, the result of irritation to the transient receptor potential channel, or TRPV1.
 TRPV1 contributes to heat sensation, which is likely why it can trigger compensating bodily responses likely sweating.
-In addition to being present in the mouth, this receptor is also present in the digestive system and the skin, explaining the various sensations the human body can experience when exposed to capsaicin.
+In addition to being present in the mouth, this receptor is also present in our skin and digestive system, explaining the various sensations the human body can experience when exposed to capsaicinoids.

-Capsaicin is not evenly distributed on a pepper.
+Capsaicinoids are not evenly distributed within a pepper.
 Typically, the lower tip of the pepper has the least heat, while the white pulp attached to the seeds has the most.